moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

 If you see a trustworthy approval review in a request or the requestor is a fellow maintainer and all feedback has been addressed by the requestor, merge the request after your own review.
 Otherwise submit an "Approval" review after you are satisfied after the review.

 For small or trivial fixes, a single review is sufficient.
+Additionally, for the ``moveit_experimental`` package, a single review is sufficient.

 ### GitHub Merge Policies